neoneye/simon-arc-env/documents/image_compare.md

 ### Count unique/sameness

-Two images may share the same structure, with with different colors assigned.
+Two images may share the same structure, while using different colors.
 Reward when the structure is similar.

 In order to only consider the structure and ignore the colors, this `unique/sameness` approach may help.